nextras/dbal/docs/default.md

 If you call `beginTransaction()` repeatedly (without committing or rollbacking), connection will use savepoints for nested transaction simulation.
 It is possible to disable such behavior by setting `nestedTransactionsWithSavepoint` configuration option to `false`.

-You may create, release and rollback savepoints directly through appropriate methods.
+You may create, release, and roll back savepoints directly through appropriate methods.

 ```php
 $connection->createSavepoint('beforeUpdate');